m3ia/priority-health/README.md

 <div align="center"><img width="600" alt="image" src="https://user-images.githubusercontent.com/38749469/203640724-a20998e6-eaa1-4571-8fab-df926646d4a4.png"></div>

 ### Recipe Collections
-When users log new recipes, they can also add them to multiple collections.
+Once a users logs a new recipe, they can also add them to multiple collections.
 <div align="center"><img width="600" alt="image" src="https://user-images.githubusercontent.com/38749469/203648672-ac495f78-929b-4bcf-a0b7-b618bd7745dd.png"></div>

 ### Meal Wellness Log
 Every time the user signs in, they can track how their latest meal made them feel.
-This is especially useful for folks who are learning what foods are okay vs. not okay in the early stages of a flare-up, or understanding their restrictions.
+This is especially useful for folks who are learning what foods are okay/not okay in the early stages of a flare-up or in understanding their restrictions.
 <div align="center"><img width="457" alt="image" src="https://user-images.githubusercontent.com/38749469/203652705-8720dffc-3773-4986-815a-339ffb8b2c31.png">
 <img width="600" alt="image" src="https://user-images.githubusercontent.com/38749469/203652886-1bcd76fa-2a4a-4317-a5c2-150f65e9ba10.png"></div>